-Even experienced teachers can sometimes find it difficult to quiet a noisy classroom.
-But having a few tricks at the ready can help you take back control and achieve a silent classroom.
+Even experienced teachers can struggle with finding effective strategies to quiet a noisy classroom.
+But having a few tricks at the ready can help you take back control.

 1) Stand near the noisy students

-This one’s a classic that most teachers learn early in their career.
+This strategy is a classic that most teachers learn early in their career.
 If the class is being too rowdy, standing near the loudest students can get them to settle down, especially if you stay silent while doing it.

 Keep in mind that how a teacher decides to use their presence in the classroom can be very powerful.